Star Wars (1991 video game)

-Star Wars is an action game based on the 1977 film of the same name.
-It was released by Victor Musical Industries for the Family Computer in Japan on November 15, 1991 and by JVC Musical Industries for the Nintendo Entertainment System in North America in November 1991 and in Europe on March 26, 1992.
+Star Wars is an action-platform video game based on the 1977 film of the same name.
+It was released by Victor Musical Industries for the Family Computer in Japan on November 15, 1991, and by JVC Musical Industries for the Nintendo Entertainment System in North America in November 1991, and in Europe on March 26, 1992.
 An official mail order "Hint Book" was available for the game upon its release.

 Two versions for handheld game consoles were released.
-The Game Boy port was developed by NMS Software and published by Capcom and released shortly less than a year later in 1992.
-The Game Gear port was developed by Tiertex Design Studios and published by U.S. Gold and released in 1993.
-A Master System version was also released.

-The game was followed by a sequel, Star Wars: The Empire Strikes Back, but an NES game adaptation of Return of the Jedi was never realized.
-A counterpart of the game for the Super NES, Super Star Wars, was released as well.
-On June 28, 2019, the NES and Game Boy versions were officially re-released in both standard and Collector's Edition sets with Disney and Lucasfilm's approval in limited quantities on unlicensed replica game cartridges by Limited Run Games.
+The Game Boy port was developed by NMS Software and published by Capcom, and released shortly less than a year later in 1992.
+The Game Gear port was developed by Tiertex and published by U.S. Gold, and released in 1993.
+A Master System version was also released, which was also developed by Tiertex.
+The game was followed by Star Wars: The Empire Strikes Back in 1992.
+An NES game adaptation of Return of the Jedi never came into fruition.
+A counterpart of the game for the Super NES, titled Super Star Wars, was released in 1992.
+On June 28, 2019, the NES and Game Boy versions of Star Wars were re-released as part of both standard and "Collector's Edition" sets in limited quantities on unlicensed replica game cartridges by Limited Run Games.